 Part 1 will include all sites which meet the definition of previously developed land and

 Entry onto Part 1 of the register does not guarantee that this site will progress onto Part 2 of the register or receive planning permission.

 Part 2 allows us select sites from Part 1 and grant Permission in Principle (PIP) for housing-led development, after undertaking necessary requirements for publicity, notification and consultation.
 A PIP establishes the fundamental principle for development of a site in terms of its use and the approximate number of homes that the site can reasonably accommodate.
 A PIP is similar to an 'outline' planning permission.
 A technical details consent is required in order for the site to be developed.

-At this stage we do not intend to select sites for Part 2 but will begin work on this next year.
+At this stage we do not intend to select sites for Part 2.